-The Owner proposes to redesignate the 2.07 ha Transition Area Lands from "Natural Areas and Countryside" to "Community Areas" on Schedule 1 "Urban Structure" of VOP 2010, and from "Agricultural and "Natural Areas" to "Low-Rise Residential" and "Low-Rise Mixed-Use" on Schedule 13 "Land Use" of VOP 2010, as shown on Attachment 2.
+The Owner proposes to redesignate the 0.8 ha Transition Area Lands from "Natural Areas and Countryside" to "Community Areas" on Schedule 1 "Urban Structure" of VOP 2010, and from "Agricultural and "Natural Areas" to "Low-Rise Residential" on Schedule 13 "Land Use" of VOP 2010, as shown on Attachment 2.

-The Development Planning Department has no objection to the redesignation of the Transition Area Lands to "Community Areas" on Schedule 1 "Urban Structure" of VOP 2010 and "Low-Rise Residential" and "Low-Rise Mixed-Use" on Schedule 13 "Land Use" of VOP 2010, for the following reasons:
+The Development Planning Department has no objection to the redesignation of the Transition Area Lands to "Community Areas" on Schedule 1 "Urban Structure" of VOP 2010 and "Low-Rise Residential" and on Schedule 13 "Land Use" of VOP 2010, for the following reasons:

-a) The Transition Area Lands were identified in the Kleinburg-Nashville Community Plan ('OPA 601') as "Special Use - Golf", as shown on Attachment 6, with permissions for limited residential development that is ancillary to the golf course, and subject to appropriate servicing, environmental protection, and integrated

-- design.
-The Transition Lands Development represents a small portion of the Development Concept that can be considered limited in scope. - b) The Transition Area Lands are transitioned from the Greenbelt Plan through application of Greenbelt Plan policy 5.2.1.
-This is made possible by bringing forward relevant policies from OPA 601, as amended, which were in-effect on the Subject Lands prior to the Greenbelt Plan, into the VOP 2010. - c) The Transition Area Lands are entirely located west of the Staked Limit.
+- a) The Transition Area Lands were identified in the Kleinburg-Nashville Community Plan ('OPA 601') as "Future Residential" and "Valley Area", as shown on Attachment 7, with permissions for residential development subject to appropriate servicing and design. - b) The Transition Area Lands are transitioned from the Greenbelt Plan through application of Greenbelt Plan policy 5.2.1.
+This is made possible by bringing forward relevant policies from OPA 601, as amended, which were in-effect on the Subject Lands prior to the Greenbelt Plan, into the VOP 2010. - c) The Transition Area Lands are located west of the Staked Limit.
 The natural heritage features are appropriately protected from development.
-The Staked Limit has been determined through detailed environmental reports completed to the satisfaction of the TRCA. - d) The proposed 10 m VPZ from the staked limit is considered appropriate by the TRCA, City and York Region.
-The Development Concept shown on Attachment 3 identifies portions of additional lands to the west of the Staked Limit that will form part of the nine-hole golf facility (i.e. holes 1 and 9), thereby creating a greater buffer beyond the 10 m VPZ from the staked limit that range in width from 10 m to over 120 m.
-The majority of this buffer exceeds 10 m in width. - e) The portion of the Transition Area Lands designated "Agricultural" in VOP 2010 is located within the Greenbelt Plan, between the Greenbelt Boundary and the "Natural Areas", as shown on Attachment 5.
-Development Planning and York Region staff support the redesignation from "Agricultural" to an urban designation, in this specific instance, as the Transition Area Lands are exempt from the Greenbelt Plan.
-This approach allows the Staked Limit to be appropriately determined through detailed environmental assessments completed to the satisfaction of the TRCA.
+The Staked Limit been determined through detailed environmental reports completed to the satisfaction of the TRCA. - d) The proposed 10 m VPZ from the staked limit is considered appropriate by the TRCA, City and York Region.